 A key initial step of Project Longevity in New Haven was introducing and explaining GVI to the community and providing an opportunity for questions and feedback.
 In order to accomplish this, the implementation team joined with a wide array of community stakeholders to hold a community forum in December 2011.
-This event, called "Fighting Back: Violence in Our Cities," was sponsored by local media and was attended by more than 200 local residents, including community activists, former violent offenders, students, victims of violence, and local politicians.80
+This event, called "Fighting Back: Violence in Our Cities," was attended by more than 200 local residents, including community activists, former violent offenders, students, victims of violence, and local politicians.80